 As you can guess, cold climates require larger heaters.

-And if your garage needs to be kept above freezing then a regulated heater on a thermostat is a must.
-But the good thing is these heaters can be set to a low temperature (say 45-degrees, but follow manufacturer minimums).
-Best of all, before use for projects like woodworking or fixing the car you can set the temperature up.
+And if your garage needs to be kept above freezing, a regulated heater on a thermostat is necessary.
+But the good thing is these heaters can be set to a low temperature (say 45 degrees but follow manufacturer minimums).
+Best of all, you can set the temperature up before use for projects like woodworking or fixing the car.

 You’ll find these heaters are generally: